 An employer’s failure to pay wages due the employee can result in an employer being liable for not just the past due wages, but also liable for interest and penalties (for overtime and minimum wage claims) as well as liable for the employee’s reasonable attorney fees (for not just overtime and minimum wage claims but also for failure to pay regular non-overtime and non-minimum wage claims).
 This gives the employee much more leverage to receive the wages due him or her - and frequently I have been able to obtain such wages for the employee quickly through a particular wage demand letter that I prepare and send out, without even needing to file a lawsuit or administrative claim.Illegal Deductions From Wages

 Some employers attempt to take wage deductions unilaterally, without an employee’s voluntary and signed consent at the time of the deduction (which is a strict statutory requirements that protect the Employee), which wage deductions are is also illegal (even if the Employee is/ was aware of this taking during the Employee’s employment, and even if the Employee did not verbally or otherwise object to these deductions during the Employee’s employment), and which is an issue that I can likewise address.

 - Is your employer refusing to pay you wages that you are owed?

 - Is your employer taking deductions from your wages without your voluntary and signed consent at the time that the deductions are made?

-Call me to briefly discuss if you have a potentially viable claim under the WARN Act (federal or Illinois), and if it makes sense for you to come in for an appointment to my Chicago loop office to further discuss your employment situation.
+If you believe that you are owed wages from your employer then call me to briefly discuss if it makes sense for you to come in for an appointment to my Chicago loop office to further discuss your employment situation.